 Help Your Hair Extensions Survive the Summer

 The sun and fun of summer can be extremely hard on hair extensions.
 Swimming in chlorine and salt water can fade colors, dry out and tangle hair.
-I have compiled a list of do’s and don’ts to help keep your extensions looking beautiful all summer.
+I have compiled a list of hair extension care do’s and don’ts to help keep them looking beautiful all summer.

 hair only when necessary, use a dry shampoo on the roots in-between shampoos to